teadocs/numpy-cn/docs/user/quickstart.md

 arrays and offers less functionality.
 The more important attributes of an ``ndarray`` object are:

 ndarray.ndim

+- the number of axes (dimensions) of the array.

 ndarray.shape

+- the dimensions of the array.
+This is a tuple of integers indicating the size of the array in each dimension.
+For a matrix with *n* rows and *m* columns, ``shape`` will be ``(n,m)``.
+The length of the ``shape`` tuple is therefore the number of axes, ``ndim``.

 ndarray.size

+- the total number of elements of the array.
+This is equal to the product of the elements of ``shape``.

 ndarray.dtype

+- an object describing the type of the elements in the array.
+One can create or specify dtype’s using standard Python types.
+Additionally NumPy provides types of its own. numpy.int32, numpy.int16, and numpy.float64 are some examples.

 ndarray.itemsize

+- the size in bytes of each element of the array.
+For example, an array of elements of type ``float64`` has ``itemsize`` 8 (=64/8), while one of type ``complex32`` has ``itemsize`` 4 (=32/8).
+It is equivalent to ``ndarray.dtype.itemsize``.

 ndarray.data

+- the buffer containing the actual elements of the array.
+Normally, we won’t need to use this attribute because we will access the elements in an array using indexing facilities.

 ### An example